Annuities - Best Interest Training FAQ for Licensees

 - Does the annuity training apply to producers registered with the Financial Industry Regulatory Authority (FINRA)?

-Yes, producers registered with FINRA who engage in the sale of annuities must complete a one-time 4-hour training course as required under Public Act 544.
-Producers selling, soliciting or negotiating variable life and variable annuity (VA) products are required to be licensed with the VA line of authority and be registered with FINRA.
+Yes, producers registered with FINRA who engage in the sale of annuities must complete a one-time 4-hour training course as required under Public Act 266.
+If the 4-hour training course was completed prior to June 29, 2021, to remain qualified to engage in the sale of annuities, the producer must complete either a one-time 4-credit training course approved on or after June 29, 2021, or a one-time 1-credit training course approved on or after June 29, 2021, which includes updated training content.
+Producers selling, soliciting, or negotiating variable life and variable annuity (VA) products are required to be licensed with the Variable Annuities line of authority and be registered with FINRA.

 - Is the annuity training requirement a continuing education (CE) requirement?

-No, this is a training requirement for selling an annuity product.
-Resident producers, who take the 4-hour credit course, may use the credits to satisfy their overall CE requirements.
-The annuity training course must be submitted by a CE provider and be in compliance with the rules and guidelines applicable to a CE course as provided in Chapter 12 of the Insurance Code.
-The annuity training course may be conducted and completed by classroom or self-study methods in accordance with requirements of Chapter 12 of the Insurance Code.
+No, this is a training requirement to sell an annuity product.
+Resident producers, who take the 4-hour or 1-hour credit course, may use the credits to satisfy their overall CE requirements.
+Credits used to satisfy CE requirements will be counted as general credits.
+The annuity training course must be from an approved Michigan CE Provider, and the course must comply with guidelines applicable to CE courses as published in Chapter 12 of the Insurance Code.
+The annuity training course can be classroom or self-study and must meet the requirements of Chapter 12 as well.

 - Does a producer need to keep a certificate of completion of the training course?